Sachin2815/Jenkins-pipeline-using-Maven-SonarQube-ArgoCD-/README.md

 # Deploying Spring Boot App using K8s, ArgoCD, Jenkins and all

 Successfully deploy a Spring Boot application using a robust CI/CD pipeline.
-It provides an overview of the technologies and processes involved, including Jenkins, SonarQube, Kubernetes, ArgoCD, and Microsoft Azure.
+It provides an overview of the technologies and processes involved, including Jenkins, SonarQube, Kubernetes, ArgoCD, and AWS Cloud.

 <!--video uploading here-->